Lenguist/long-doc-summ/README.md

 This is a research project in long document summatization conducted in summer 2023

+For SNAC evaluation:

+snac-main folder contains all the scripts.
+Snac preprocess takes in txt summary and generates tsv file, then snac_evaluate gives snac output, then snac-postprocess gets visualization from the snac output

 Tasks:
 - Prepare data
   - Booksum ✅ 100 books